 Human Trafficking is a world-wide problem with many autrocities happening right here in Orange County.

-To learn what you can do to help make a brighter future possible, join us at our monthly meeting which is held on the fourth Wednesday of every month, send us an email, or click on the image below.
+To learn what you can do to help make a brighter future possible, join us at our monthly meeting which is held on the fourth Wednesday of every month, send us an email, click on the photo below, or visit RCBO.

 Capacitar is a program using techniques such as Tai Chi and acupressure to help people cope with trauma and stress and to improve their emotional, spiritual and physical health.
 Send an email to find out more about this important ministry.

 Care center residents can enjoy being part of our Saint Irenaeus family by sharing in prayer, the Eucharist and fellowship with visiting parish volunteers.
 Area care facilities served include Anaheim Terrace, Karlton Care Center, Knott Avenue Care Center, Knott Avenue Residential Manor, and Sunrise Assisted Living.

 Health Ministry ensures that all parishioners receive spiritual support when a loved one dies.
 Volunteers assist both clergy and family to help ensure a tranquil and compassionate journey from vigil to graveside.
 This ministry provides assistance, guidance and comfort to families throughout these holy services.
 To learn more about this ministry, please call the Parish Office or send an email.

 Helping Hands provides individuals in crisis with temporary support, such as transportation and meals, while more permanent resources are being established.
 Support time generally lasts between two and four weeks.
 Please call the Parish Office for more information.

 By faithfully bringing the Gospel and Eucharist to individuals who are elderly or ill, volunteers ensure that all in our Saint Irenaeus family are able to share in God's love and mercy.